meaganoak/oakleygroup/_pages/openings.md

 - UK-based PhD students may also apply for the [Postgraduate Research Teaching Associate (PGRTA) Scholarships](https://www.se.manchester.ac.uk/study/postgraduate-research/fees-and-funding/search-for-funding/teaching-associate-scholarship/) which provides funding for a PhD with a combination of research and teaching.

 The full list of funding opportunities and corresponding eligibilities can be found [here](https://www.se.manchester.ac.uk/study/postgraduate-research/fees-and-funding/).

+- Eligible Canadian PhD students can apply for a [Mitacs Globalink Research Award](https://www.mitacs.ca/our-programs/globalink-research-award/) for a 12-24 week internship in our group.

 ### Applications for Postdoctoral Researcher positions